 What a stupid question, right?
 We all know that eating too many calories and burning too few of them make you gain weight.
-But if that is all there is to getting fat, why do sleep deprivation and chronic stress have such a negative impact on fat gain?
+But if that is all there is to getting fat, why do sleep deprivation and chronic stress have such an impact on fat gain?
 These things don’t have calories, and you can’t eat them, yet they impact whether we store fat or burn it.
-They also dramatically impact our hunger, motivation to workout, and cravings.
+They also dramatically affect our hunger, motivation to workout, and cravings.

 So, while it is true that calorie excess is required to gain weight, just as calorie deficits are required to lose it, it is short-sighted to pretend that is all that is involved in fat gain.

-[blockquote_right] The body is a highly complex biochemical machine not a simple math equation. [/blockquote_right]
+The body is a highly complex biochemical machine, not a simple math equation.

 The assumption that anyone overweight is a lazy, glutton is insulting.